by Arnaldo

 weak passer.
 With LSU focusing on their powerful run game, they'll need

-to use their outside option game to widen
+to use their outside option game to widen the box

 to set up good interior runs.
 Alabama's only weakness is outside